prashantssingh/frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple project to explore App orchestration using Docker in different environment.
+It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts